siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-nats-deployment/step2.md

 `cat example-stan-cluster.yaml`{{execute}}

 Here the `NatsStreamingCluster` is configured to run on a single pod with the name `stan-siddhi`.
+Here, the name is prefixed with `stan` following NATS default naming convention.

 Deploy the NATS Streaming cluster by running the following command.

 `kubectl apply -f example-stan-cluster.yaml`{{execute}}

-The deployed NATS Streaming cluster will connect to the NATS cluster for preserving the inflight messages.
-Here, NATS and NATS Streaming clusters are respectively named with prefixes `nats` and `stan` following their default naming convention.

 ### Setup Persistence Volume